The Smugglers of Sennen

 a hay loft].

-Our family of VINGOE owned and ran the FIRST & LAST INN in Churchtown.
-They also owned much else in Trevescan, Treviley and Escalls and the Land's End piece itself .
-Some of this confusion comes from the fact that an Eleanor Vingoe married a John George in 1761 and a Sara Vingoe in 1786 also married a John George, however this is another group of the GEORGE family distantly related to the 'Covers' of the same name.
+There is also another family by the name of GEORGE in Sennen. and this has led to confusion as to which of the two Sennen inns was the home of Joseph and Ann George.
+The VINGOE family owned and ran the FIRST & LAST INN in Churchtown.
+They also owned much else in Trevescan, Trevilley and Escalls and the Land's End piece itself .
+Some of this confusion comes from the fact that an Eleanor Vingoe married a John George in 1761 and a Sarah Vingoe in 1786 also married a John George, however this is another group of the GEORGE family, distantly related to the 'Covers' of the same name.

 A study of the Sennen parish registers shows that there is a tangle of George, Vingoe, and Nicholas names and they intermarried frequently to consolidate the land interests.
 The names Vingoe and Nicholas were in Sennen at the time of the 1642 Protestation return but I believe the George family came in from St Levan / St Buryan sometime after the Civil War.